social-media-ethics-automation/book/book_contents/ch11_virality/01_evolution_memes.md

 ```
 ````

-In order to understand what we are talking about when we say something goes "viral", we need to understand evolution and memes.
+In order to understand what we are talking about when we say something goes "viral", we need to first understand evolution and memes.

 ## Evolution